WokLibCodeClub/Hello-Python/step3/step3.md

 # Python Graphics

-Now we can start to get Python drawing things on the screen.
+Now we can start to get Python drawing on the screen.

 For our first goes at doing graphics we will use a Python library called ```turtle``` which contains a lot of functions specially designed for drawing on the screen.
 There are sprites, a little bit like Scratch, but they are called ... ***Turtles!!***